hwanglab/rnaseq_workshop/01_prep_rnaseq_analysis.md

 - GTF (.gtf) file - A common file format referred to as Gene Transfer Format used to store gene and transcript annotation information.
 You can learn more about this format here: http://genome.ucsc.edu/FAQ/FAQformat#format4

 ## Reference Genome
 Obtain a reference genome from Ensembl, iGenomes, NCBI or UCSC so that we can align RNA-seq reads to the genome sequence.
-In this example analysis we will use the human GRCh38 version of the genome from Ensembl.
+In this example analysis, we will use the human GRCh38 version of the genome from Ensembl.
 Furthermore, we are actually going to perform the analysis using only a single chromosome (chr22) and the ERCC spike-in to make it run faster...

 Q1.1 Change to $RNA_REFS_DIR to check if `chr22_with_ERCC92.fa`.